 Recommended Courses for First Years

-For first-year students who are interested in architecture and design, we offer the following course, which requires an application on the first day and is only open to first-year students:
+For first-year students interested in architecture and design, we recommend the following courses:

 ARCH UN1010 Design Futures: New York City